Teaching Your Dog No

 You might be thinking, "But I say 'No' all the time, yet my pup doesn't stop what he's doing!"

 That's right, if all you do is SAY it, it won't mean a thing to your dog.
-He wasn't born understanding that our sounds have any meaning.
+He wasn't born understanding that our sounds have meaning.

 Say "No" AS your pup is doing something you don't want (barking, jumping, chewing on the table leg, pestering the cat).